 If you’ve been hurt in a car accident caused by another driver’s negligence, and that driver is lying about who was to blame, you’re going to have to hire an attorney as soon as you can.
 Doing so will be your best – and possibly only – chance of winning your case and obtaining the money you deserve.

+An experienced lawyer can aid in gathering and presenting evidence effectively to strengthen your case and improve your chances of securing a fair settlement.
 Put the experience and knowledge of The Eberst Law Firm to work for you.
-Contact us online or call 1-888-CALL-JON for a free case review.
+Call (772) 225-4900 or fill out a contact form for a free case review.